Lundquist Center for Entrepreneurship

 San Francisco

-Finance and securities analysis track students also make the trek to the city by the bay to visit with such firms as Wells Fargo, Equilibrium Capital, and First Oak Capital Management LLC.
+Finance and securities analysis specialization students also make the trek to the city by the bay to visit such firms as Wells Fargo, Equilibrium Capital, and First Oak Capital Management LLC.

 Seattle